 The District provides elementary school students PE twice a week at all grade levels (K-5).
-However, students in grades K-2 received two 30-minute classes (60 minutes) per week rather than the required five classes totaling 120 minutes.
-Students in grade 3 received two 40-minute classes (80 minutes) per week, rather than the required five classes totaling 120 minutes.
+However, students in grades K-3 received two 40-minute classes (80 minutes) per week rather than the required five classes totaling 120 minutes.
 Students in grades 4 and 5 also received two 40-minute classes (80 minutes) per week, rather than the required three classes totaling 120 minutes.
-District officials explained that they lack the space to include more PE classes in their elementary schools.
+District officials explained that they also provide a daily moving program to the elementary students using interactive videos three times a day, for a total of 15 minutes per day, to meet the elementary level PE requirements.
+However, participation in this program is not logged with the attendance system and, as a result, we could not determine whether the program was actually in use.

 The District provides students in grades 6-12 with the required amount of PE.
-Grades 6-8 receive PE three times a week for 41 minutes per class one week, and two times a week for 41 minutes per class the other week.
-Grades 9-12 follow the same pattern but receive 44-minute classes.
+Grades 6-8 receive PE three times a week for 41 minutes per class one week (123 minutes) and two times a week for 41 minutes per class the other week (82 minutes), averaging 102.5 minutes per week.
+Grades 9-12 follow the same pattern but receive 40-minute classes.